jbencina/fstelemetry/README.md

 fstelemetry
 ```

-This will produce a log file named `log.csv` by default.
-You can change
+This will produce a log file named with the current `YYYYMMDDHHMMSS.csv` by
-settings such as the config & log file location if needed.
-You can also
+default.
+You can change settings such as the config & log file location if
-adjust the delay in logging (default 1.0 seconds).
+needed.
+You can also adjust the delay in logging (default 1.0 seconds).
 See:
 ```bash
 fstelemetry --help
 usage: fstelemetry [-h] [--config CONFIG] [--log LOG] [--interval INTERVAL]